spotlightpa/poor-richard/content/news/2023-06-27-SPLSTIMSPEND.md

 Upon first receiving the federal funds in 2021, the state legislature agreed to spend over half of the total $7.3 billion on revenue replacement.
 In the document filed with the U.S. Treasury, state officials said $4.6 billion was used “to counteract revenue loss within the General Fund and to aid the provision of government services.”

-A <a href="https://www.spotlightpa.org/news/2022/07/pa-stimulus-2022-money-gov-wolf-update-budget/">spending plan for the remaining $2.7 billion</a> was negotiated separately, with all funds appropriated by summer 2022.
+A <a href="https://www.spotlightpa.org/news/2022/07/pa-stimulus-2022-money-gov-wolf-update-budget/">spending plan for the remaining $2.7 billion</a> was negotiated as part of the 2022 budget.

 Using stimulus money to replace lost revenue is an extremely common practice, according to Marquette University political science professor Philip Rocco, who has studied how <a href="https://gfrc.uic.edu/our-work/featured-projects/how-are-cities-using-arpa-fiscal-recovery-funds/">local governments nationwide have used ARPA funds</a>.